Learn how to repair and waterproof swimming pools with Sani-Tred.

 Solution: Add more plants to absorb nutrients so algae doesn’t have a chance to grow. (more…)

 A swimming pool is a beautiful backyard oasis full of fun, relaxation, and enjoyment.
 When it comes to pools, there are many different options.
 One interesting option is the infinity pool, a pool where one edge of it gives the impression that it blends in with the horizon or surrounding landscape, creating an “endless edge” look.
 Infinity pools are an elegant option for people looking to have the benefits of a pool but with a next-level look of sophistication.
 But is an infinity pool right for you?
-If you’re thinking about installing an infinity pool, we’ve compiled a list of pros and cons to help you better understand the ins and outs of an infinity pool. (more…)
+If you’re thinking about installing a pool, we’ve compiled a list of infinity pool pros and cons to help you better understand the ins and outs of this pool option. (more…)

 A swimming pool is a feature that can make any backyard more lively and inviting for anyone who can afford it.
 Conventional in-ground pools are an aesthetically pleasing backyard oasis where you can bond with family, enjoy time with friends, or just relax all by yourself.
 While swimming pools can be a remarkable accent to have in your back yard, they also come with high costs and a lot of maintenance.